Wafflol/Obsidian/Phys 159 Labs/Lab 06/Lab 06.md

 1. **Clarify objective**
 	- Objective: We are trying to find the capacitance of a capacitor
-	- The capacitance of a capacitor is related
+	- The capacitance of a capacitor is related how much
 1. **Explore Tools**

 | Tool          | Physical Parameter | Resolution | Reading Uncertainty | Range      | Usage                               |